 The majority of the Company's leases for corporate facilities and equipment contain terms for renewal and extension of the lease agreement.
 The exercise of lease renewal options is generally at the Company's sole discretion.
 The Company includes the lease extensions when it is reasonably certain the Company will exercise the extension.
-The Company's lease agreements do not contain any material variable lease payments, material residual value guarantees or any material restrictive covenants.
+Several of the Company's leases are subject to periodic market rent review adjustments which are not tied to an index or specific interest rate.
+Rather, the review adjustments represent market conditions on the date of the review.
+The variable lease payments consist of payments beyond the initial contractual payment amounts prior to the market rent review.
+The Company's lease agreements do not contain any material residual value guarantees or any material restrictive covenants.
 The Company does not currently have any finance leases.
-See Note 16 for related disclosures regarding leases.
+See Note 17 for related disclosures regarding leases.